-Here’s a brief visit to the past and the healing power of plants
+Here’s a brief visit to the past and the power of plants

-In the history of human experience it appears that the Egyptians were the first people to extensively make use of aromacology as well as aromatic plant fragrances and included their use in honoring Mother Nature and Father Sun, and for cosmetics as well as medicinal healing purposes.
+In the history of human experience it appears that the Egyptians were the first people to extensively make use of aromacology as well as aromatic plant fragrances and included their use in honoring Mother Nature and Father Sun, and for cosmetics as well as wellness purposes.

 At the same time the Chinese also made use of herbs and aromatic plants and this was also taken up as an integral part of the Indian Ayurvedic medicinal system.

-The medicinal wisdom of the Egyptians were taken over and absorbed by the ancient Greeks – and the most well-known physician of that time – Hippocrates (c.460 – 377 BC) was also a firm believer of treating people holistically and included aromacology massage as a healing process.
+The wisdom of the Egyptians were taken over and absorbed by the ancient Greeks – and the most well-known physician of that time – Hippocrates (c.460 – 377 BC) was also a firm believer of treating people holistically and included aromacology massage as a wellbeing process.

-The Romans again took over the medicinal healing wisdom of the Greeks and were great believers in hygiene to promote health and also place great stock in auracology, later called aromacology and the power of fragrances… then came the era when folk medicine as practiced by the Pagans (meaning country dwellers/gardeners/herbalists) village Healers were persecuted and put to death, some were called witches, others “Evil Devil Workers” etc. Then the Pharmakea or Poison Makers took rule of “Treating” the villagers, with poisons.
+The Romans took over the wellness wisdom of the Greeks and were great believers in hygiene to promote wellbeing and also placed great stock in auracology, later called aromacology and the power of fragrances…

-On the other hand Golden ReLeaf is not poisonous and is used to ease unpleasant muscle pain as well as stiff joints.
+Golden ReLeaf is used to ease unpleasant muscle pain as well as stiff joints.
 Applied to the temples as well as behind the neck, it relieves most all headaches, too.
 (However, it’s not to be used nearby the eyes).